Start or Answer Your Divorce or Dissolution Case

 If you're not using the standard order, you must include the following language in your parenting time schedule:

-Out-of-State Relocation: Neither parent shall relocate the children out of state without first obtaining a modified non-residential parenting time order.
-The parties may submit an agreed order modifying parenting time, with a provision for allocation of transportation expenses, to the court for adoption by the court as an order.
-If the parents are unable to agree, the moving parent shall, prior to relocation, 1) file a motion asking the court to modify the parenting time schedule, 2) set a hearing, and 3) obtain a modified parenting time order.
-No continuances of the hearing will be granted without written permission of the assigned judge.
+Out-of-state relocation: Neither party must relocate the children out of state without first obtaining a modified parenting time order.
+The parties may submit an agreed entry modifying parenting time to the Court.
+The entry must include a provision for allocation of transportation expenses.
+If the parents are unable to agree, the relocating parent must, prior to relocation, 1) file a motion to modify the parenting time schedule, 2) obtain a hearing date, and 3) proceed in accordance with the resultant court order.

-Access to Records: The non-residential parent shall have access to the same records, same school activities and to any day-care center which the children attend on the same basis that said records or access is legally permitted to the residential parent, unless a restrictive order has been obtained from the court.
-It is the responsibility of the parent obtaining a restrictive order to serve it on the appropriate organization.
+Access to Records: The non-residential parent must have access to the same records, school activities and any day-care center which the children attend on the same basis that access is available to the residential parent, unless a restrictive order has been obtained from the Court.

-Notice of Change of Address: Both parents shall give written notice to the other parent immediately upon any change of address and/or phone number, unless a restrictive order has been obtained from the court.
-A copy of the notice, including the parties' name and case number, shall also be provided to the Domestic Relations Court, P.O.
-Box 972, 301 W. Third Street, Second Floor, Dayton, Ohio 45422-2160, Attention: Assignment Commissioner.
+Notice of Change of Address: Both parents must provide written notice to the other parent immediately upon any change of address or change of phone number, unless a restrictive order has been obtained.
+A copy of the notice, including the parties’ names and case number, must be provided to the Domestic Relations Court, 301 W. Third Street, Second Floor, Dayton, OH 45422-2160, Attention: Assignment Commissioner.

 Cover important questions for the Court